Gradient descent on fingers

 Implementation of gradient descent

-Implementation in pure PHP
+Implementation in PHP from scratch

 Let’s start with a minimal example: one feature, one weight.
 Estimating an apartment price by its area.